Sgonzo3/Memory-Game/README.md

 ## Contributing

 This repository is posted as part of my work in the Udacity Front End Nanodegree program.
-Therefore, we most likely will not accept pull requests.
+I am not accepting pull requests at this time, however I am happy to discuss the project and any suggestions.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).